 2. Food and portion control

 A lot of pet owners out there don’t know the correct portion sizes for their cats and dogs.
 Pets need different amounts of food during their life stages, just like we do.
 Puppies and kittens need more energy, protein and minerals, so food specifically tailored for this lifestage is best.
 Different breed sizes have different needs.
 Large breed puppies can take up to 24 months to mature to adulthood and need tailored nutrition to manage the growth carefully.
-That’s why we have a large breed specific puppy food.

 Some dogs, particularly, can’t regulate their intake well and will just eat everything in sight.
 To avoid this, it’s best to regulate meal times rather than having food available at all times.

 Every complete pet food in the UK must have feeding guidelines.
 These are based on an assumed activity level, typically above the level of exercise the average cat or dog gets.
 To avoid your pet putting on weight, start with the feeding guideline closely monitoring any weight changes over the first few weeks.
 Adjust feeding amounts accordingly to maintain a healthy physique.
 If you’re feeding Scrumbles, we include a guide based on various activity levels.

 3. Weight monitoring

 Without regular weigh-ins and body checks, your pet can very quickly become overweight without you realising.
 One extra pound may not seem like much for your cat or dog, but it doesn’t take much weight to push them into the overweight or obese category.
 That’s especially the case for smaller breeds.

 Check with your vet what the recommended weight is for your pet.
 Keep on top of things weighing your pet regularly to make sure they stay inside the healthy range.
 Feeding habits change across seasons and as cats and dogs age they will be more prone to putting on weight.